COURAGE

 YOUR SUCCESS

 The biggest obstacle we all face that impedes our success is fear.
-Individuals who are successful in life are risk takers and are able to push through their fear of failing.
-Most people, however, just take life as it comes and doesn’t have aspirations of anything better.
+Individuals who are successful in life are risk-takers and can push through their fear of failing.
+Most people, however, take life as it comes and don’t want anything better.
 They limit their success by playing it safe.
 They accept mediocre jobs because they are afraid that there isn’t anything better.
-They settle for relationships that are not fulfilling because they feel there is anything better.
-They limited by their limited beliefs as beliefs dictate behavior.
+They settle for relationships that are not fulfilling because they feel there is nothing better.
+They are limited by their limited beliefs as beliefs dictate behaviour.
 What is holding you back?
 What are the obstacles in your life that are preventing you from achieving your ultimate life?
 Write down all the obstacles and limited beliefs that are slowing you down.
 Then, write out your goals, your dreams, and aspirations.
 You won’t get to your destination without a map.
 Modify it if you have to, but have a plan.
-Those who go through life without a planned float back and forth in the water of life, but get nowhere or are stranded.
+Those who go through life without a plan float back and forth in the water of life but get nowhere or are stranded.

-If you want to be successful have a plan; set goals, take action.
+If you want to be successful, have a plan, set goals, and take action.
 Figure out what you want in life and go for it.
 Don’t settle.
 Become the leader you are destined to be.